 - Failure due to overheated GPU chips (graphics chips).
 Dust, hair and fiber often gets pulled into the fan and accumulates on the surface of the heat sink, reducing airflow through the cooling fins and causing the graphics chip to overheat.
-HP DV6000 and DV9000 models have a high incident of this failure.
-These models in particular are old enough now where the cost of repair far outweighs the value and usefulness of the computer in working order.
-But newer models might still be rescuable!
+HP laptops made from 2008-2014 seem to have a particularly high incidence of this failure.
+These models in particular are old enough now where the cost of repair far outweighs the value and usefulness of the computer in working order; but newer models can still be saved!

 - Broken LCD display screen.
 Some models, such as the DV5 and DM4 use non-standard 14.5″ wide LCD screens.
-These in particular may be the most expensive to repair, but most common HP/Compaq screen repairs will cost less than $200 in total.
+These in particular may be the most expensive to repair, but most of the more common HP/Compaq screen repairs will cost less than $200 in total.